 Members will continue their engagement through the development of the Capital Improvement Program, Financial Plan, and Rates Study.
-The group will play a pivotal role in these efforts, providing recommendations to the BWS on best options to achieve a balance of water service adequacy and dependability, with infrastructure costs and rate affordability.
+The group will play a pivotal role in these efforts, providing recommendations to the BWS management and Board on best options to achieve a balance of water service adequacy and dependability, with infrastructure costs and rate affordability.